Isaias W. Hellman: Banking

 Hellman became Los Angeles' first banker almost by accident.
 As a courtesy, he stored his customers' gold and valuables in a safe.
 One day, Hellman got into an altercation with a drunk customer who had been coming in and out of the store, withdrawing gold each time from a pouch stored in the safe.
 When the man sobered up, he was angry to discover he had spent most of his funds, and lunged at Hellman.
 That interaction prompted Hellman to stop his informal banking operations.
 He obtained printed slips reading I.W.
 Hellman, Banker, and started buying people's funds and issuing deposit books.

 On September 1, 1868, Hellman and Temple founded Hellman, Temple and Co., the fledgling city's second official bank.
 In 1871, Hellman and John G. Downey, a former governor of California, formed the Farmers and Merchants Bank of Los Angeles, which became Los Angeles' first successful bank.
 Hellman lent the money that allowed Harrison Gray Otis to buy the Los Angeles Times and Edward Doheny and Charles A. Canfield to drill for oil.
 In 1881, Hellman was appointed a Regents of the University of California to fill the unexpired term of D.O.
 Mills.
 He was reappointed twice and served until 1918.
+In 1905, he sold his home on Main St. to the bank and developed the Farmers & Merchants Bank Building and the Isaias W. Hellman Office Building on the site.